wdawson/okta.github.io/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 ## Get the API to Validate the Access Token

 There are two main ways to validate the access token: call the Okta API's `introspect` endpoint, or validate the token locally.
 ASP.NET already has some JWT validation stuff built in.
 Calling the Okta API has the advantage of being very specific, and most secure way.
-It does have the disadvantage that you’ll need to make another API call.
-Using the local JWT validation built in to .NET means you don’t have to call the API, but is less secure.
-For the purposes of the demo, it’s secure enough, so you that here.
+It does have the disadvantage that you'll need to make another API call.
+Using the local JWT validation built in to .NET means you don't have to call the API, but is less secure.
+For the purposes of the demo, it's secure enough, so you that here.
 In the `ConfigureServices()` method of the API project add the following _before_ the `services.AddMvc();` line.

 ```cs
 services.AddAuthentication(options =>